King of Trails: Art Inspiration

 The life and landscape here in southwestern Minnesota has long sparked artists' inspiration.
 Among the more well-known are Jim Brandenburg, Frederick Manfred and Robert Bly.
 Drive the southern portion of the King of Trails Scenic Byway to discover the small towns, prairie wildlife and patchwork of farmland that ignited their imaginations and fueled their work.
 Who knows?
 You may even find some inspiration of your own.

 That much is evident at the Brandenburg Gallery in downtown Luverne.
-Housed in the renovated Rock County Courthouse Square, the gallery showcases over a hundred Brandenburg photographs, including a special local section.
+Housed in the renovated Rock County Courthouse Square, the gallery showcases over 100 Brandenburg photographs, including a special local section.
 Books and prints are for sale.
-Conveniently enough, the gallery shares a roof with two local history museums as well as a visitors' center, making it the perfect jumping-off point for any local exploration.
+Conveniently enough, the gallery shares a roof with two local history museums as well as a visitors center, making it the perfect jumping-off point for any local exploration.
 Check out the Prairie Moon Gallery, with work by area artists.
-Two Brandenburg-lover must-sees: Touch the Sky Prairie, funded in part by the photographer's Brandenburg Prairie Foundation, just northwest of town.
-Also, Blue Mounds State Park, on the opposite side of Highway 75.
+Two Brandenburg-lover must-sees: Touch the Sky Prairie, funded in part by the photographer's Brandenburg Prairie Foundation, just northwest of town; and Blue Mounds State Park, on the opposite side of Highway 75.

 Brandenburg snapped his very first wildlife photo in Blue Mounds State Park, which remains the subject of his photos today.
 This land also inspired literary legend Frederick Manfred, author of novels including "Boy Almighty" and "Lord Grizzly."
 The writer-naturalist often set his big adventures in what he termed Siouxland, the ruggedly beautiful section of land right here, where Minnesota, South Dakota and Iowa meet.